 More positively, the gospel had to be preached to "all nations."
 In the Bible, "all the world" or "all nations" often meant the known world.
-In Acts 24:5, the high priest and some elders brought charges against Paul, saying, "We have found this man to be a troublemaker, stirring up riots among the Jews all over the world."
-Toward the beginning of the book of Romans, Paul writes to them, "I thank my God through Jesus Christ for all of you, because your faith is being reported all over the world" (1:8).12
+In Acts 24:5, the high priest and some elders brought charges against Paul, saying, "we have found this man a plague, one who stirs up riots among all the Jews throughout the world and is a ringleader of the sect of the Nazarenes."
+Toward the beginning of the book of Romans, Paul tells Christians in Rome, "your faith is proclaimed in all the world" (1:8).
+12